OFFICIAL RULES

 Game Play

-Length of Games: first team to score 20 points or 25 minutes.
+Length of Games: First team to score 20 points, or 25 minutes.
 Championship Games in each division: No Time Limit except for divisions 14 and under.
-The referee, court monitor or UNITE Event Staff member may institute a time limit in the championship game prior to or during the game.
+The referee, court monitor, or Event Staff member may institute a time limit in the championship game before or during the game.

-Overtime: if the score is tied at the end of 25 minutes, the game goes into overtime.
+Overtime: if the score is tied at the end of 25 minutes, the game goes to overtime.
 A coin flip determines which team has the initial possession.
-The game-winner is the first to score 2 points in the overtime period.
+The game winner is the first to score 2 points in overtime.

-Stalling: no stalling is allowed.
-The referee, court monitor or UNITE Event Staff member may institute a 30-second shot clock at any time.
-After a team has been warned about stalling, failure to attempt a shot within 30 seconds will result in a loss of possession.
+Stalling: No stalling is allowed.
+The referee, court monitor, or Event Staff member may institute a 30-second shot clock at any time.
+After a team has been warned about stalling, failure to attempt a shot within 30 seconds will result in loss of possession.

-Time Outs: each team is allowed three 45-second time-outs per game.
-The game clock does not stop during any time-outs.
-NO time-outs are permitted in the last three minutes of the game.
+Time-outs: Each team is allowed three 45-second timeouts per game.
+The game clock does not stop during timeouts, and no timeouts are permitted in the last three minutes of the game.

 Each Individual Violation: Change of Possession

-Throw In/Resuming Play: the ball must be “checked” after every out-of-bounds or opposite-team score.
-The ball must be thrown in (not dribbled) in from the check box at the rear of the court.
+Throw In/Resuming Play: The ball must be “checked” after every out-of-bounds or opposite team score.
+The ball must be thrown in (not dribbled) from the check box at the rear of the court.
 No face guarding the box – stay behind the line.

 First Violation: Warning from referee or court monitor